-Tracy completed a Graduate Certificate in Environmental Science from the University of New England through remote study with occasional residential schools.
-She pursued this qualification with support from Council (and BHP Future of Work program) to enhance her knowledge in environmental science, aiming to better support her team's work on sustainability and environmental management.
+Tracy brings a wealth of knowledge and passion to her role, backed by a Graduate Certificate in Environmental Science from the University of New England.
+She completed her studies this year, remotely, attending occasional residential schools, with support from Council and the BHP Future of Work program.
+This qualification has equipped Tracy with deeper expertise in environmental science, enabling her to better assist her team in tackling sustainability and environmental management challenges.